Azure/autorest/docs/extensions/readme.md

     public string UrlValue {get;set;}
 }
 ```
-by using the following swagger definition:
+by using the following OpenAPI definition:
 ```json5
 "definitions": {
   "template": {